 Why not test out the mobile shopping experience yourself?
 When you're looking to buy your next product, regardless of what it is, do the research and purchase through your mobile.
 Think about the steps you are going through before and during making that purchase - was it a smooth transaction, was it quick and easy and did you feel that the seller had valued mobile traffic during the process?

 Next, go through the process with your own business to see how you feel about the steps involved in researching and buying - does it stack up to what you would expect in a mobile-first world?
 By stepping into the shoes of your own customers, you can potentially uncover other areas of focus for your mobile optimisation project.

 Key to success with both Google Shopping and mobile will always be down to the attention to detail.
 To win on mobile, you will need to continually research, implement, evaluate and optimise your website, marketing campaign settings and marketing message.

 One marketing goal does not always equal one static marketing strategy - One marketing goal should equal a constantly evolving marketing strategy.
 Move with the times, because the times are moving fast!

-As a Google Partner agency, Factory is perfectly placed to get the most bang for your buck.
+As a PPC Agency in Manchester Factory is perfectly placed to get the most bang for your buck.
 Our marketing is headed up by an ex-Googler, so we have the expertise to know what really works in digital marketing/PPC.
 Please feel free to reach out and have a chat with us about your digital marketing needs.

 Made By Factory is a Manchester Digital Agency.
 We specialise in the development of laser focussed Google Ads campaigns and bespoke WordPress websites.
 To start your project today and start seeing results, get in touch.